 A physical card can be ordered for use at POS, ATM transactions, accessing airport lounges, etc.

-Niyo Global aims to make your banking needs for travel, study, and beyond a smooth and hassle-free experience.
+Niyo Global is undoubtedly a great way to deal with leftover foreign currency in India.
+It not only aims to offer a seamless banking experience for travel study, but it is also an effective way to manage your expenses during your international trips.
+You don’t have to go through the hassle of carrying cash or pay hefty fees on regular debit or credit cards.
 If you’re looking for the best forex card in India, look no further.
 All you have to do is download the Niyo Global App for Android or iOS and you can onboard yourself right away.

 The Niyo Global card can be your best friend during international trips.
 Happy travels!

 What is the easiest way to exchange currency?

 Your bank can be an efficient place to exchange currency.
 You can visit your home brand where you have an account, and they will exchange the native currency for the currency you need and, in return, will charge a small fee.
 If you want to avoid that fee, you can use a global travel card like Niyo Global, which allows you to load local currency and use it in more than 15 countries in foreign currency without any forex markup fees.

 What documents do you need to exchange money?

 You might need the following documents if you plan to exchange currency at your bank.